 For a long time, health care relied on doctors, experts and patients to learn what works from observation and experience.
 But cases like ROP have shown that, without controlled experiments, your conclusions can be very wrong when judging the advantages and disadvantages of treatments.
 Instead, it's important to combine science and experience, both of doctors and patients.

 This basic approach is a founding principle of evidence-based medicine.
-“Evidence-based” means based on scientific and proof.
-It means health care that doesn't rely only on personal views and experiences, but looks for the best verifiable for the benefit of a treatment or diagnostic test.
-This can be found in good-quality studies that examine the advantages and disadvantages.
+“Evidence-based” means based on scientific evidence and proof.
+It means health care that doesn't rely only on personal views and experiences, but looks for the best verifiable evidence for the benefit of a treatment or diagnostic test.
+This evidence can be found in good-quality studies that examine the advantages and disadvantages.

 But medical expertise and experience are also important in evidence-based medicine.
 In practice, a doctor has to decide whether and how available knowledge can be used in an individual patient's case.
 This is where experience helps.
 It's also important to protect patients from too much medical treatment.
 Good health care doesn’t mean doing "everything" for a patient, but doing the "right thing" for a patient.
 This helps avoid unnecessary or even harmful interventions.